vgorkavenko/community-staking-module/docs/src/src/CSModule.sol/contract.CSModule.md

 ### _updateExitedValidatorsCount

+TODO: Figure out if we can remove this method

-*Update exited validators count for a single Node Operator*
+Update exited validators count for a single Node Operator

-*Allows decrease the count for unsafe updates*
+Allows decrease the count for unsafe updates

 ```solidity